Tens of thousands sign Japanese petition against Games chief after sexist comments

-TOKYO, Feb 5 (Reuters) - A petition calling for action against Yoshiro Mori, head of the Tokyo Olympics organizing committee who caused an uproar with sexist comments, gathered tens of thousands of signatures on Friday, a day after its launch by Japanese activists.
+TOKYO: A petition calling for action against Yoshiro Mori (pix), head of the Tokyo Olympics organizing committee who caused an uproar with sexist comments, gathered tens of thousands of signatures on Friday, a day after its launch by Japanese activists.

 Mori, 83, set off a storm on social media at home and abroad by saying women talked too much, in remarks made in a meeting with the Japan Olympic Committee (JOC).
 He later retracted the comments and apologised but refused to resign.